 Preventive dentistry requires participation from your child, our dental team, and you.
-The goal of preventive dentistry is to prevent the development of cavities and gum disease through routine cleanings, check-ups, and dental education from our office.
-A healthy mouth helps foster a happy and healthy child.
+The goal of preventive dentistry is to prevent the development of cavities and gum disease through routine cleanings, checkups, and dental education from our office.
+A healthy mouth helps to foster a happy and healthy child.

-In addition to the dental exam and cleaning, we will look at your child’s risk for cavities, discuss the prevention of dental injuries, address concerns (if any) about oral habits, encourage mouthguard use, and monitor your child's dental growth and development.
+In addition to the dental exam and cleaning, we will look at your child’s risk for cavities, discuss the prevention of dental injuries, address concerns (if any) about oral habits, encourage mouthguard use, and monitor your son or daughter’s dental growth and development.

 Care of Your Child’s Teeth

 Begin daily brushing as soon as your little one’s first tooth erupts.
 The American Academy of Pediatric Dentistry recommends twice daily brushing with toothpaste that has fluoride in it, from the moment the first tooth erupts.

 A smear of fluoride toothpaste can be used for children who can’t spit out effectively.
 Only a smear!
 (Discuss this with our dentists.
 Sometimes we recommend the use of a fluoride-free toothpaste until the patient can spit all of the toothpaste out!)